 Bat Trapping and Removal Companies in Traces

-In addition to being important for the environment, bats only have one baby a year and it takes several months before this pup can fly about and be fully mobile.
+Bats are very important for the environment because they eat a lot of insects.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-But in the average case, there is enough to corrode wood and drywall, and to grow mold.
+Poisoning these bats can fill your attic with dead bodies that will decompose and can expose you to disease and fill your house with stench.
 While at your property, Traces bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-For this reason you need to get the bats out safely and as quickly as possible.
+HOW THEY GOT INSIDE: Bats can squeeze through extremely small gaps - 3/8 of an inch.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-They are neither strong enough nor are they long-lasting enough to keep bats at bay.
+It is true that they aren’t aggressive and won’t chew up your attic.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-There are several different approaches to remedying a bat infestation in an attic.
+Special netting must be set on top of the flu.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-We added a towable boom lift to our equipment in December of 2003.
+They tolerate and even prefer very high temperatures.

 Humane Bat Control in Traces Harris, County TX